Favorite (steamboat): Route in 1908

 Favorite at Coquille City, circa 1908.
 Motor vessel Wolverine visible on left, steam schooner Wilhelmina visible on right.

 From August 6, 1908, to March 3, 1910, Favorite was running on the following schedule on the Coquille River set by its owners, the Coquille River Transportation Company: two trips a day running between Bandon and Coquille City, departing from Bandon at 6:45 am, and 1:20 p.m, and departing from Coquille City at 9:15 am and at 4:00 p.m.

 This schedule was claimed to allow travellers from Bandon to meet all trains connecting with Marshfield (the former name of Coos Bay).
 It also permitted travellers from Marshfield to leave on a Coquille-bound train in the morning and reach Bandon by noon.
 Persons from the Coquille river could be picked up by the steamer, transfer at Coquille City on to a Marshfield-bound train, and spend three hours in Marshfield before having to return to Coquille City.

 Transfer

 In 1908 or 1909, Favorite was transferred to Coos Bay.
 On January 20, 1910, it was reported that Favorite would be transferred from service on Coos Bay north to the Siuslaw River where it would be run between Florence and Mapleton, Oregon under the command of Capt.
 Ludwig Christensen.

-In a comprehensive list of the steamboats operating on the Coquille River published November 29, 1915, Favorite was not listed as in being in service.
+In a comprehensive list of the steamboats operating on the Coquille River published November 29, 1915, Favorite was not listed as being in service.
 Favorite was listed on the Merchant Vessel Register for the fiscal year ending June 30, 1915, with its home port shown as Empire, Oregon.